Thumbs up to the Cleveland Botanical Garden’s urban learning farms, where honey bees pollinate the food desert!

 Win Two: “We have the ability to magnify the value of honey bee hives one hundred times.
 We tour groups through our learning farms and community garden spaces weekly, throughout the growing season—and we always talk about our bees.
 We see interest in people’s eyes grow once they learn about our bees.
 The fears go away.”

 Supporting Sustainable Cleveland 2019, Too!

-In backing CBG’s Green Corp effort, The Honeybee Conservancy also taps into Sustainable Cleveland 2019.
+In backing CBG’s Green Corp effort, the honey bee charity, The Honeybee Conservancy, also taps into Sustainable Cleveland 2019.
 This 10-year initiative engages people from all walks of life.
 The ambitious plan is devised to transform the second largest city in Ohio—Cleveland— into a green city.
 Make no mistake about it: there will be bees!

 “We are very pro bee,” concludes Renata Brown.
 “Our honey bee hives are a ‘high-profile’ ambassador, helping all of their sister bees to educate the masses!”